BradfordFournier/problem-solution-markdown-templates/README.md

 **If you have a Job / Training focus**

-1. Taylor the problem types to what you exoect to encounter at your job.
+1. Taylor the problem types to what you expect to encounter at your job.

 2. focus on what might take you too much time to hunt for solutions in real-time.